aleksei-berezkin/typique/README.md

 ## Performance

-On TS Server startup, Laim scans all TypeScript project files passing the plugin's `include` and `exclude` [filters](./docs/Configuration.md), so it may take some time in large codebases.
-During editing, Laim only re-evaluates the changed files, which is normally quite fast.
-If you suspect the performance issues, open the TS Server log, and check records prefixed with `LaimPlugin::`.
-Most of records contain the elapsed time.
+On TS Server startup, Laim scans all TypeScript project files that match the plugin’s `include` and `exclude` [filters](./docs/Configuration.md), so startup may take longer in large codebases.
+During editing, Laim only re-evaluates changed files, which is typically fast.
+If you suspect performance issues, open the TS Server log and check records prefixed with `LaimPlugin::`.
+Most entries include the elapsed time.

-In case of performance problems, consider this:
+If you encounter performance problems, consider:

-- Limit the amount of scanned files with plugin's `include` and `exclude` settings
+- Limiting scanned files with the plugin’s `include` and `exclude` settings
-- Split large files with multiple `css()` invocations to the smaller ones
+- Splitting large files with multiple `css()` invocations into smaller ones
-- Split large projects into the smaller ones.
-Note: you might need the [labels prefixing](./docs/Prefixing.md) to ensure names uniqueness across the different projects.
+- Splitting large projects into smaller ones (note: you may need [labels prefixing](./docs/Prefixing.md) to ensure name uniqueness across projects)

 ## The library name

 [Laim](https://osm.org/go/0JAduNmV-?relation=54388) is a district of Munich, Germany.
+Pronunciation: /'laɪm/, with “ɪ” slightly longer than in “lime”.